dyna-dot/managing-security-incidents/README.md

 **QRadar-Resilient Integration Application**

-* The QRadar-Resilient Integration Application sources are present in the folder `Java` of the repo.
+* The QRadar-Resilient Integration Application sources are present in the folder `Java/integrate` of the repo.
 * Check your environment before executing the next step.
 Make sure, you are able to run `mvn` commands properly.
    > If `mvn` commands fails, please refer to [Pre-requisites](#pre-requisites) to install maven.